$99 WHOLE HOUSE HVAC SERVICE INSPECTION

 Where does a heat pump get the heat to warm your home when it’s cold outside?
-Even though 35 F air may feel cold to humans, it actually contains a great deal of heat.
+Even though 35 F air may feel chilly to humans, it actually contains a great deal of heat.
 A heat pump’s heat exchanger can squeeze heat out of cold air, then transfer that heat into your home with the help of a fan coil or a furnace, which circulates the warm air through your ducts.

-New air conditioners and heat pumps, for example, undergo quality tests and checks during production, with more than 20 of these being performed on every unit not just on random samples.
+New air conditioners and heat pumps, for example, undergo quality tests and checks during production, with more than 20 of these being performed on every unit, not just on random samples.
 Ask us about limited and extended warranties.

 Usually, the higher the efficiency, the more expensive the unit.
-In Virginia, air conditioning efficiency costs are higher than other regions, but you will probably see the higher cost of a high-efficiency air conditioner paid back (through lower utility bills) in a few short years.
-Freon Doctor can use cooling data from your area to help you determine about how long it would take you to recover the additional cost in energy savings.
+In Virginia, air conditioning efficiency costs are higher than in other regions, but you will probably see the higher cost of a high-efficiency air conditioner paid back (through lower utility bills) in a few short years.
+Freon Doctor can use cooling data from your area to help you determine how long it would take you to recover the additional cost in energy savings.
 Of course, after the payback, you continue to save on your energy bills for the life of the system.